snap-stanford/snap-python/doc/source/reference/GetNodeEcc.rst

     A Snap.py graph or a network.

 - *NId*: int (output)
-    The id of targeted node.
+    Node id

 - *IsDir*: boolean (input)
-    Determines if *Graph* is treated as directed. i.e. False considers links as undirected (drop link directions).
+    Determines if *Graph* is treated as directed i.e. False considers links as undirected

 Return value: